 Different people can have different values for normal BNP levels since it can vary based on the age, gender, and being overweight.

 Need help to detect, diagnose, and evaluate the severity of congestive heart failure (CHF)?
 Book a NT-Pro BNP Serum test that measures the levels of BNP or NT-pro BNP in your blood.

-4. Troponin Test
+4. Troponin (T) Test for Heart Attack

 Troponin (or cardiac troponin) is a type of protein found in your heart muscles.
 It isn’t normally found in the blood and is released into the blood when heart muscles become damaged.

 A troponin test looks for the level of troponin in your blood.
 As more and more heart muscle gets damaged, greater amounts of troponin are released in the blood.
-Two types of cardiac troponin T (cTnT) and I (cTnI) are used as cardiac markers to identify heart injury or damage.
+Two types of cardiac troponin T (cTnT) and I (cTnI) are used as cardiac profile test to identify heart injury or damage.
 A high level of troponin in the blood may indicate you are having or recently had a heart attack.

 Some studies have found that troponin I is more specific and a better cardiac marker than troponin T blood test for heart attack.

 Remember that one heart blood test alone may not determine your overall risk of heart disease.
 If you think your lifestyle or family history can put you at risk of developing heart disease at an early age, get in touch with a doctor, book yourself blood test for heart blockage and heart Disease as advised, and improve your lifestyle habits.